Pure-the-Language/Pure/StandardLibraries/PlotWindow/README.md

 Status: Experimental

-Provides a window display for Plot.
+Provides a window display backend for Plot.
+Works interactively (can be updated on the spot)